Manboy17/railroad/doc/Documentation.md

 Implementation: [my_implementation](../src/nl/saxion/cds/solution/MyStack.java)

 #### Explanation
-The MyStack class is a stack implementation using a custom MyArrayList to store its elements.
+The MyStack class is a stack implementation using a custom MyArrayList (provides efficient O(1) for all operations) to store its elements.
 It implements the SaxStack interface, providing standard stack operations like push, pop, and peek.
 The main concept of this data structure is "Last In, First Out", meaning that the most recently added element is the first one to be removed.

 #### Tests
 All tests can be found [here](../test/collection/MyStackTest.java).
 Overall, i check if all methods work as expected and throw "EmptyCollectionException" exception if stack is empty.